Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - Unless you are on Linux/Proton, delete the "d3dcompiler_47.dll" from the main binary folder, it's an outdated shader compiler bundled with the game for "no reason" (Windows will fall back on the latest version of it this way, but Proton doesn't distribute the file so leave it in).

 # Information:
-- The performance cost on modern GPUs is negligeable, especially when using DLSS SR + Resolution Scaling (in fact, performance might drastically increase in that case).
+- The performance cost on modern GPUs is negligeable, especially when using DLSS SR + Resolution Scaling (in fact, performance might drastically increase in that case) (GTAO is the only addition that has a perceivable performance cost, but it can be disabled or lowered in quality).
 - The mod is best used with all the graphics settings maxed out in the game, but any setting combination is supported too.
 - Set you "game.cfg" to read only to avoid the game clearing most settings from it if changing settings within the game menu, so it's suggested to change your resolution and other settings directly from config before booting the game, or they will get overwritten every time.
 - The game's HDR uses the HDR calibration data from Windows 11 and display's EDID.